quicwg/base-drafts/draft-ietf-quic-transport.md

 to a new local address without first validating the peer's address.

 When migrating, the new path might not support the endpoint's current sending rate.
-Therefore, the endpoint resets its congestion controller, as described in
+Therefore, the endpoint resets its congestion controller and rtt estimate, as described in {{migration-cc}}.
-{{migration-cc}}.

 The new path might not have the same ECN capability.
 Therefore, the endpoint verifies ECN capability as described in {{ecn}}.